mtalijanac/associations/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Associations is collection of maps used to store large amounts of data in memory.

 TimeCache is data structure used to store related events with expiry.
 TimeCache is a form of multimap, as it stores multiple entries under the same key.